Courses

 P/NP Only

 This course will provide on or off-campus experience in early childhood/child development- ECE, K -12 classroom, after-school or youth work settings.
 The focus will be on providing practical experience in the methods and principles of teaching in early childhood and school-age classrooms.
 Emphasis will be placed on the role of the teacher in the field experience setting.
-One unit of credit is earned for each 60 hours of unpaid, or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 CSU